Loading content…

 Use plain affirmative forms for verbs, nouns, and adjectives so you can follow casual dialogue and simple written Japanese.

-I get up at seven.
+I get up at seven every day.

 土曜日に友だちに会う。